evan-brass/evan-brass.github.io/content/blog/reactivity.md

 ```
 What this does is it creates a closure for every single element in the list and that closure runs every time the active index changes.
 Each item is checking to see if it is the active index.
 We look at this and immediately notice that all we need to do is access the previously selected item and remove it's selection and access the currently selected item and select it (assuming they are different items - though it would work if they were the same as long as remove comes first).
 From [Adapton](http://adapton.org/) "A program P is incremental if repeating P with a changed input is faster than from-scratch recomputation."
+Personally, I think just being faster than from-scrath is a low bar.
+Long lived applications need to be as efficient as possible.
 Examples:
 * Sorting an element into an already sorted array is O(n) while adding the element and resorting could be O(nlog(n))
 * If you already know the max of a list, the max after adding an item is the max of the old list and the new value.